Sap-en-Auge

 Sap-en-Auge (/fr/, literally Sap in Auge) is a commune in the department of Orne, northwestern France.
 The municipality was established on 1 January 2016 by merger of the former communes of Orville and Le Sap (the seat).
 Its seat, Le Sap, is classed as a Petite Cité de Caractère.

 Geography

 The commune along with another 11 communes shares part of a 1,400 hectare, Natura 2000 conservation area, called the Haute Vallée de la Touques et affluents.

+The Touques river along with a stream, Ruisseau de la Bigotiere flow through the commune.

 Notable buildings and places

 Ecomusée du Grand Jardin is a museum dedicated to the making of cider and calvados.